trufflesuite/trufflesuite.com/public/tutorials/debugger-variable-inspection.md

    * The contract name is called `Fibonacci`.
    * We're defining an array of integers called `fibseries`.
 This will house our Fibonacci series.
 Note that the variable declaration is happening *outside* of any function, and therefore the array will be saved in storage (instead of memory), provoking a transaction to occur when the contract is run.
    * The function is called `generateFib` and takes a single argument, which is the number of integers in the sequence to generate.
    * The next two commands add an element each to the array via the `.push()` method.
-As we our `fibseries` array is defined in storage, but isn't size isn't known until runtime, the `.push()` method is used to add entries to (the end of) our array.
+As we know our `fibseries` array is defined in storage, but size isn't known until runtime, the `.push()` method is used to add entries to (the end of) our array.
 This starts the sequence with the number 1 twice.
    * The for loop iterates through the rest of the array (as determined by the integer `n`) filling each entry with the appropriate value.

 1. Inside the `migrations/` directory of your project, create a file called `2_deploy_contracts.js` and populate it with the following content: